Alphonse Bertillon: Alley workers in Minneapolis

-In the late 19th and 20th centuries black women who were working as sex workers in Minneapolis, Minnesota became known as "alley workers".
+In the late 19th and 20th centuries, black women who were working as prostitutes in Minneapolis, Minnesota, became known as "alley workers".
 The Minneapolis Police Department followed the Bertillon system as a means to identify and document the crimes of these alley workers.
-The system soon became used as a tool to police and categorize these women.
+The system soon became used as a tool to police and categorise these women.

-In order to bypass the system many black women would use aliases instead of their real names.
-The most common name that was used as an alias was "Mamie", which was also the alias used by Mamie Knight, who was the only surviving mugshot of an alley worker during the department's period of using the Bertillon system.
-Her mugshot is currently located in the St. Paul police department archives.
+In order to bypass the system, many black women would use aliases instead of their real names.
+The most common name that was used as an alias was "Mamie", which was also the alias used by Mamie Knight, who was the only surviving photo of an alley worker during the department's period of using the Bertillon system.
+Her photo is currently located in the St. Paul police department archives.